ZubeBox/Better-Tab/README.md

 ## How To Install

-You can use `git clone` to install Better Tab, for example: `git clone`
+You can use `git clone` to install Better Tab, for example: `git clone https://github.com/ZubeBox/Better-Tab`, or you can simply download the .ZIP file.

+Once you've installed the files, set the `index.html` file to the default homepage and/or new tab.